 Why Do Some Gaming Keyboards Have an LCD Screen?

-The decision to get a gaming keyboard that offers USB ports built into is, like most extras on a gaming keyboard, a personal one.
-If you’re planning on using a pair of wired headphones, being able to plug them directly into your keyboard is more appealing than plugging them into the back of your computer or even your speakers.
-This same convenience also applies to wired gaming controllers, with many gamers preferring just to plug these devices directly into their keyboard rather than fumbling with their PC case looking for a spare USB port.
+The decision to get a keyboard that offers USB ports built into it is, like most extras on a gaming keyboard, a personal one.
+If you’re planning on using a pair of wired headphones, being able to plug them directly into your keyboard is a bonus.
+It’s more appealing than plugging them into the back of your computer or even your speakers.
+This same convenience also applies to wired gaming controllers.
+Many gamers prefer to plug these directly into their keyboard than hunt for a spare USB port on their PC.
 Ultimately, we recommend that if possible, try to choose a gaming keyboard that offers USB ports, as the convenience factor far outweighs the slight increase in price.

 Now that you know what to look for in a gaming keyboard, you’re ready to select one of your very own.
-Below, we’ve gathered the top 12 gaming keyboards in three different categories: budget, mid-range, and high-end gaming keyboards.
-From mechanical to electronic with a range of additional keys to hardly any at all, there’s something for everyone on this definitive list of gaming keyboards.
+Below, we’ve gathered the top 12 best gaming keyboards in three different categories: budget, mid-range, and high-end gaming keyboards.
+From mechanical to electronic with a range of additional keys to hardly any at all.
+There’s something for everyone on this definitive list of gaming keyboards.

 Budget Gaming Keyboards

-While the original Redragon Karura K502 USB Gaming Keyboard wasn’t a hit among gamers, the company redesigned the keyboard from the ground up to offer this new and improved version.
+The original Redragon Karura K502 USB Gaming Keyboard wasn’t a hit among gamers.
+Learning from that, the company redesigned the keyboard from the ground up to offer this new and improved version.
 You’ll find the following features in the Redragon Karura K502 USB Gaming Keyboard:

 Mid-range Gaming Keyboards

-If you’re looking for something with similar features to the Razer DeathStalker Expert Gaming Keyboard but using mechanical switches, you’ll love the Razer BlackWidow Tournament Edition Essential Mechanical Gaming Keyboard.
-This gaming keyboard includes all of the same features as the DeathStalker, including anti-ghosting capabilities, a durable feel and programmable keys.
-The mechanical switches under each key improve both the feel and the responsiveness of the keyboard, and you’ll notice an improvement in your gameplay almost immediately.
+Are you looking for something with similar features to the Razer DeathStalker Chroma Gaming Keyboard but using mechanical switches?
+If the answer is yes, you’ll love the Razer BlackWidow Tournament Edition Chroma V2 Mechanical Gaming Keyboard.
+This gaming keyboard includes all of the same features as the DeathStalker.
+Including anti-ghosting capabilities, a durable feel and programmable keys.
+The mechanical switches under each key improve both the feel and the responsiveness of the keyboard.
+You’ll notice an improvement in your gameplay almost immediately.

 High-end Gaming Keyboards

 No matter which of these 12 gaming keyboards you buy, prepare yourself for a huge upgrade from your current keyboard.
-In just a few games, you’ll notice the built-in features of your new gaming keyboard giving you an edge during a competition, rocketing you from the bottom of the leaderboards straight to the top.
-You better prepare for a few all-nighters when you receive your new gaming keyboard, as you’ll want to replay all your old games again!
+In just a few games, you’ll notice the built-in features of your new gaming keyboard giving you an edge during a competition.
+Rocketing you from the bottom of the leader boards straight to the top.
+You better prepare for a few all-nighters when you receive your new gaming keyboard.
+You’ll want to replay all your old games again!